Code-Institute-Submissions/grow-yourself/README.md

         2. Build attendence for events
 * Design
     * Colour Scheme
-        * The two main colors used by Grow Yourself are green and orange
+        * The two main color used by Grow Yourself is orange used in all CTAs.
+The websites aesthetic is designed to be clean and crisp with images that emphasise beginnings and growth.
     * Typography
-        * The font style used throughout the site is Raleway from Google Fontawesome
+        * The font style used throughout the site is Raleway from Google Fonts.
     * Imagery
         * Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
+The large, background hero image is designed to be striking, catch the user's attention and convey the feeling of new beginnings and growth.
 It also has a modern, energetic aesthetic.
     * Medium - Large Screen Mockups
         * [Homepage](assets/images/mockups/index.png)
         * [About](assets/images/mockups/about.png)